Everything You Need To Know About Naxos Island, Greece

 You can access the imposing marble door at the entrance of Naxos port by walking through a passage over the sea.

-This huge, distinctive door is located on a small islet known as Palatia, and it’s a must-see place in Naxos and the most famous sight of the island.
+This huge, distinctive door is located on a small islet known as Palatia.
+It’s a must-see place in Naxos and the most famous sight on the island.

-The best moment to visit the Portara is in the afternoon when the sun starts to go down.
+The best time to visit Portara is in the afternoon when the sun starts to go down.

 Visit The Archaeological Museum Of Naxos